Image

 A Study of Vedolizumab Intravenous (IV) and Adalimumab or Vedolizumab and Ustekinumab in Adults With Crohn's Disease

-Researching treatments for adults with Crohn's disease.
+Exploring treatments for adults with Crohn's Disease.

 Recruiting